He's going to the New Beast, Daily Beast, Tina Brown's website, The Daily Beast.

 Thank you so much, great one.

-And we have probably the simplest ballot that could be used.
+I'm a poll worker here in Indiana, and we have probably the simplest ballot that could be used.

-You simply fill in the arrow, the little blank space in the middle for the uh candidate that you choose to vote for.
+You simply fill in the arrow, the little blank space in the middle for the candidate that you choose to vote for.

 Yeah.